 Chapter Summary

 Sexual harassment is widespread, affecting numerous people and occurring in numerous social spaces.
 Depending on the study, between 20 and 100 percent of women are sexually harassed in their lifetime.
 This chapter presented an overview of the prevalence of sexual harassment both within and outside of the workplace as a critical background for the understanding of the prevalence of this harm.
 The power of sexual harassment and the power of the narrative are central to this project, and this chapter examined the power dynamics at play anytime sexual harassment is experienced, to foreshadow how that power is utilized in the construction of the narrative contest.
-Power and gender are always part of the experience of sexual harassment, even in same-sex sexual harassment, where the victim is usually considered “less than” by the harraser.
+Power and gender are always part of the experience of sexual harassment, even in same-sex sexual harassment, where the victim is usually considered “less than” by the harasser.
 Even women in higher professional status positions are sexually harassed by men who are their subordinates, who use their gendered power to “put women in their place”.

 The next chapter will examine my theoretical framework for this project.
 Specifically, I will review narrative criminology and narrative victimology which are the lenses I am using in this project to analyze statements from sexual harassment perpetrators, victims, bystanders, and other actors involved in the co-construction of the harassment narrative.
 I will also examine several early criminological concepts which laid groundwork for narrative criminology.
 I connect how harassers use various techniques that enable harm-doing, which give themselves permission to sexually harass others.
 In other words, justifying or neutralizing the harms of harassment becomes a socially negotiated process derived from old myths that is subsequently forged through the telling of stories after individuals have harassed.